hacksparrow/remote.js/README.md

 1. Signal names can be anything of your choice.
 2. The signal array MUST be the same for both the transmitter and the receiver.
-3. Currently, a max of 13 signals is supported.
+3. Currently, a max of 13 signals are supported.

 ### Creating a receiver